 Restricted Building Work and the Licensed Building Practitioner’s Regime

 From 1 March 2012, sweeping changes to the Building Act and its building regulations come into effect.

-Health & Safety in Employment Act 1992 – Duties of Employers
+Health and Safety in Employment Act 1992 – Duties of Employers

 April 19, 2011